How to Legally Import a Car to the US

 This is where vehicle importing comes into play.
 You can have that right-hand drive car of your dreams, all for an affordable price, but you’ll need to navigate the U.S.’s import laws first.
+Above all else, you want to make sure you do it legally.
+Illegal imports will be crushed and that is not a sight you want to see.

 Many of the rules and regulations surrounding import laws relate to the age of the vehicle.
-This has to do with emissions standards – the U.S. is on the stricter side, and they want the vehicles on their streets to be eco-friendly and up to code.
+This has to do with emissions standards.
+The U.S. is on the stricter side and they want the vehicles on their streets to be eco-friendly and up to code.

 There is a simple question to determine a vehicle’s import eligibility: Is it older than 25 years old?
 If the answer is yes, then you can import it without any restrictions from the U.S. government (as long as it has the original engine).
 If the answer is no, then we move on to our next point.

-Is it compliant?
+Is it Compliant?

 At the end of the day, the U.S. simply wants an imported vehicle to be in compliance with today’s vehicle rules and regulations.
 To clarify, this means being able to pass a modern inspection test, with all the emissions and safety bells and whistles.